f1yn/docker-slack-scheduled-status/README.md

 # Slack Scheduled Status for Docker

-This is a lightweight, containerized way to periodically update your Slack status based on a schedule.
+This is a lightweight, containerized way to update your Slack status based on a schedule.

 - Supports scheduled status spanning multiple days (up to 24 hours, can be extended with environment variables)
 - Supports nested scheduled status (i.e 21:00 to 23:30, but also 22:00 to 23:00 on the same day)